Joelfranklin96/Responsive_Resume/README.md

 # Resume

-Front end development using HTML and CSS
+Front end development of a Responsive Resume from scratch using only HTML and CSS